Vikaspundir24/URL-Shortening-API-Master/README.md

 - Converts any lengthy link in short link!
 - API used : https://api.shrtco.de/v2/
-- Throws error if found!
+- Throws error if found!!
 - Copy function for copying the short link.
 - Completely responsive UI